gsbakshi/feast_ez/README.md

 An exercise from Maximilian Schwarzmüller's course on [Flutter & Dart - The Complete Guide](https://www.udemy.com/course/learn-flutter-dart-to-build-ios-android-apps/) on Udemy.

 A Simple Cooking App, where a user can from a list of categories, view a set of recepies, their ingredients and steps for preparation.
-The user can also use a set of filters to further thin out the list of all meals based upon their preferances, as well as save a meal as their favorite.
+The user can also use a set of filters to further thin out the list of all meals based upon their preferences, as well as save a meal as their favorite.

 ## Objectives
 ```